 Walk Your A.S.
-Off spring event begins May 1st!
-It's not too late to join or form a team.
+Off 2016 event begins May 1st!
+Information about our fifth year will be coming online soon.
 Together we are beating AS one step at a time!

 a team or form one of your own!
 Meet the 2015 teams HERE.

 This year was the very first Walk AS One World Cup!
 There were two separate categories in this years cup, which were for the total number of team steps, and the total average steps per walker.
 I got in touch with Jessica Cuccio, the team captain of reFUSE to Lose, and winners of this years total […]

 What a year we’ve had!
 Congratulations to our first ever winners of the Walk AS One World Cup!
 Going forward we will hone in on our categories for these recognition awards as we get better at bringing in data from our teams.
 For this year we have awarded two cups based on the following […]

 Welcome to the final round-up of the WYASO main event.
 We do hope you had a wonderful time participating in this years walk, and we hope you achieved your own personal goals too.
 We’d like to thank everyone for their hard work and dedication to raising awareness for AS.
 Without the support of each and […]

 Team Captain’s Note from Carrie Kellenberger: I’d like to introduce my friends, Dean and Hedway.
 They recently vacationed in Thailand and were kind enough to think of contributing a massive hike in Thailand for The Walking Spondies.
 Thank you both so much for even entertaining the thought of doing a hike for The Walking Spondies this month […]